BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 * load the according .Ism file from s3 (the server manifest)
 * load the video metadatas, stored in the first 65KB and the last 15B of a .mp4 file on s3
-* load the specific chunk in the video according to the player’s information: bitrate, language, etc. (still on s3)
+* load the specific chunk in the video, according to the player’s information: bitrate, language, etc. (still on S3)

-For each video chunk called from a player, the USP module will make a new call to the S3 bucket, loading the same .Ism manifest and the same metadatas (first 65K and latest 15B).
+For each video chunk called from a player, the USP module does another call to the S3 bucket, loading the same .Ism manifest and the same metadata (first 65K and latest 15B).
 To avoid these calls and **reduce S3 costs by 60%**, we added Nginx on these EC2s, between HTTPD and s3, to cache the manifest .Ism files and metadatas of .mp4 video files.
 We’re using **LUA** in the Nginx vhost, to cache these 65KB and 15B requests made by USP to the S3 bucket.

 ![Details on the composition of a USP origin](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/usp-origin-instance-detailed.png)
 <center><i>Details on the composition of a USP origin</i></center>

-We use Nginx for caching because we have a solid experience with Nginx under heavy loads on our on-prem edge servers, each delivering up to 200Gbps of video traffic.
+We use Nginx for caching because we have a solid experience with it, under heavy load, on our on-prem edge servers, which each delivers up to 200Gbps of video traffic.
 We want to capitalize on this expertise and avoid spreading ourselves thin on multiple tools (eg. Apache Cache module).

-I recommend to read [the article published by unified streaming](https://www.unified-streaming.com/blog/part-2-optimizing-remote-object-storage-based-vod), which uses a similar method: caching via httpd directly.
+I recommend reading [the article published by unified streaming](https://www.unified-streaming.com/blog/part-2-optimizing-remote-object-storage-based-vod), which uses a similar method: caching via httpd directly.

 ### Network Load Balancer: manages TLS and helps with scaling <a name="NLB"></a>

-We’re using Network Load Balancers, as they’re able to offload TLS and are cheaper than Application Load Balancers that we don’t need.
+We’re using Network Load Balancers to offload TLS.
+And they are cheaper than Application Load Balancers that we don’t need.

 The major advantage of NLBs is a single entry point (a CNAME domain name), which distributes the load over n EC2 instances.
 This is essential for auto-scaling: nothing to configure at the CDN level, the load balancer will distribute the load among all Ready instances, whether there are 2 or 1000.